retypeapp/retype/blog/2025-05-28-whats-new-in-retype-v39.md

 ## New `question` Callout

 Meet the new `question` [[callout]] variant, perfect for FAQ sections, troubleshooting guides, or any content that poses questions to readers.
-See [docs](/components/callout.md).

 ```md
 !!!question Common Question